EmbodiedVision/slot_attention_normalization/README.md

 Accepted for Transactions on Machine Learning Research (TMLR), 2024

-If you use the code, data or models provided in this repository for your research, please cite our paper as:
+If you use the code provided in this repository for your research, please cite our paper as:
 ```
 @article{
     krimmel2024_sanormalization,